ucgmsim/Velocity-Model/README.md

 ------
 ### How to build docker image

-We will be adding NZVM binary into a minimum base image
+We will be adding NZVM binary into a minimum base image.
+This containerized NZVM binary is used to test the NZCVM.

 If you haven't, build a NZVM first.
 ```angular2html